Risk management and volatility

 The expected real return on the fund is an important consideration.
 Expected returns are not directly observable and hence need to be estimated.
 We outline our framework for estimating expected returns on the key asset classes the fund invests in in a discussion note published in 2022.

-At the end of 2023, our models indicate that the expected real return on the fund is around 3 percent.
-The most recent estimates are considerably higher than the low point of around 2 percent reached at the end of 2021.
+At the end of 2024, our models indicate that the expected real return on the fund is around 3 percent.
+The estimate is marginally higher than last year, but considerably higher than the low point of around 2 percent reached at the end of 2020.
 The increase in the expected return on the fund has been driven by a large increase in real interest rates over the past few years.
 The increase reflects monetary policy tightening around the world in response to the post-pandemic rise in inflation.
 It marked the end of a near-decade of negative real interest rates.

 Expected real returns on the fund's benchmark and key asset classes, in percent.